Pilot of unresponsive private jet that crashed and killed 4 was seen slumped over, source says - KESQ

 Pilot of unresponsive private jet that crashed and killed 4 was seen slumped over, source says

-By Elizabeth Wolfe, Natasha Bertrand, Haley Britzky, Pete Muntean, Brian Todd, Lauren Koenig and Lauren Mascarenhas CNN
+By Pete Muntean, Elizabeth Wolfe, Natasha Bertrand, Haley Britzky, Brian Todd and Lauren Koenig, CNN

 (CNN) — The pilot of the unresponsive private jet that triggered an interception by supersonic military fighter jets protecting Washington, DC, was observed slumped over in his seat, a source familiar with the response told CNN.